DerekRoberts/uvic/README.md

 a03 - Descriptions and explanations soon!

-a04 - Descriptions and explanations soon! - Descriptions and explanations soon!
-Using arrays to locate table elements, reading arrays with explicit and computed indices.
-Pair programming.
-Part 1 uses sound editing and basic effects, part 2 adds a little creativity.
+a04 - Descriptions and explanations soon!

 a05 - Descriptions and explanations soon!